frntc/Sidekick64/README.md

 Attention: the Easyflash emulation supports reads in 2MHz Turbo Mode on the C128.
 This is a bit on the edge of the RPi speed.
 If you experience instabilities, you might want to slightly overclock (see SD:sidekick64.txt).
 Again please be aware that overclocking may void warranty.

+Known limitations: the C128 behaves differently in C64-Ultimax-mode (VIC-II ROMH read accesses do not properly set RW).
+This causes 10%-20% of the read accesses to fail, because the RW-signal is used to control the direction of level shifters on the Sidekick.

 ## Sidekick264 for C16 and +4